 Also note that if you want to use a lightning bolt connection, only Macs are equipped with this port.
 Lightning bolt is a faster connection than USB 2.0 or 3.0 and can provide a lot less latency (delay between the signal going in and the signal coming out).

 Lightning bolt interfaces, however, tend to be more expensive than USB interfaces.
 Keep in mind that latency is not a big issue for simple voice recordings; it becomes more of a problem when using a lot of plug-ins and effects that suck up your CPUs processing power.
-You don’t need to go paying the price for lightning bolt connections if all you plan on doing is some voice recording.
+You don’t need to go paying the price for lightning bolt connections if all you plan on doing is creating voiceover demos.

 What is an Audio Interface AKA Analog to Digital Converter?